Ernst Israel Bornstein: Post War

-Ernst went on to train first as a dentist and then as a doctor after gaining a university place in Munich.
-He established a successful medical practice and married a French Jewish lady, Renée, after meeting her through mutual friends when he was 42 and she was 30.
-They had three children: Muriel, Alain and Noemie.

-He started collecting his memoirs after discovering that many of his patients knew nothing about the Holocaust only a generation after it happened, others thought it had been exaggerated and falsified.
+Bornstein went on to train, first as a dentist and then as a doctor after gaining a university place in Munich.
+He established a successful medical practice.
+He started collecting his memoirs with the intention of publishing an autobiography after discovering that many of his patients knew nothing about the Holocaust less than a generation after it happened, others thought it had been exaggerated and falsified.

-In 1967, he published 'Die Lange Nacht' and initially publishers were reluctant to give it attention, preferring not to speak of Germany's dark history.
-Yet it was well received on publication, netting a review in the Times Literary Supplement, even though it was published only in German.

-In 1978, at the age of 55, Ernst died suddenly of a heart condition.

-The Bornsteins moved to England and settled in Manchester, where Noemie’s mother believed the Jewish community would offer the bereaved family somewhere to begin anew.